jupyter/notebook/docs/source/examples/Notebook/rstversions/Notebook Basics.rst

 Command mode
 ~~~~~~~~~~~~

-Command mode is indicated by a grey cell border:
+Command mode is indicated by a grey cell border with a blue left margin:

 When you are in command mode, you are able to edit the notebook as a
 whole, but not type into individual cells.
 Most importantly, in command